Project Background and Overview

 “Meltwater cut through the moraine to your right at this location and water flowed through this channel as the glacier margin retreated from the Johnstown Moraine.
 Richardson Cave, a small cave in the Platteville-Galena dolomite is present a few hundred yards up this drainageway.
 Continuing on Shady Oak Lane, you now climb onto the Johnstown Moraine.”

 The depth of the pipe along the initial 2006 proposed alignment in the ravine ranged from 8 to 25 feet below ground surface (bgs).
-With input from private property owners, our design consultant raSmith, and the District project engineer, the proposed alignment has been updated to follow the channel of the ephemeral stream that runs along the bottom of the ravine.
-The depth to the bottom of the pipe along the new proposed alignment will range from 8 to 15 feet bgs.
+With input from private property owners, our design consultant raSmith, and the District project engineer, the alignment has been updated to more closely follow the channel of the ephemeral stream that runs along the bottom of the ravine.
+The depth to the bottom of the pipe along the new alignment will range from 8 to 15 feet bgs.

 View a map of the proposed Phase 6 alignment